Jitgitbit/python-exercise-one/comments.md

 NOTE: sha256 is simply an algorythm which creates a 64 character hash !

 NOTE: Nonce stands for Number used once (-> used as proof, from Proof of Work)

+NOTE: Reading Multi-Line Content: '\n' is regarded by Python as one character !